WebReflection/modulestrap/README.md

 ```
 modulestrap project-name
   --babel      # to transpile for older browsers
   --cover      # to include coverage tools
   --node       # to create a NodeJS only module
   --ungap      # to include polyfills
   --force      # to overwrite existent projects
+  --ucjs       # use ucjs instead of ascjs
+  --no-default # to avoid exporting module.default
+  --no-interop # alias for --no-default
 ```

 Accordingly with the passed flags, the binary will create _project-name_ and initialize it with most common tools to create dual modules.